Work with source sheets in reports

 • Enterprise

-This list includes sheets that you've created or that have been shared with you.
+This list includes sheets you create or that others share with you.
 You can find sheets by scrolling or typing into the source sheets search bar.

 You must select at least one sheet, folder, or workspace from the Sheet tab before the other options (Columns to Display, Filter Criteria, Group, Summarize, Sort) become available in the report builder.